-Use Init Output:
+Formatted: Font: (Default) Courier New, 11 pt

+Formatted: Normal, Don't adjust right indent when grid is defined, Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers

 Use_Init_Output is of usage Info and type Boolean.
-When Use_Init_Output is set to "True", the EDA tool is instructed to use the output impulse response from the

-AMI_Init function when creating the input waveform presented to the AMI_Getwave function.

-If the Reserved Parameter, Use_Init_Output, is set to "False", EDA tools will use the original (unfiltered) impulse response of the channel when creating the input waveform presented to the AMI_Getwave function.

-The algorithmic model is expected to modify the waveform in place.
+When Use_Init_Output is set to "True", the EDA tool is instructed to use the output impulse response from the AMI Init function when creating the input waveform presented to the AMI_Getwave function.
+If the Reserved Parameter, Use_Init_Output, is set to "False", EDA tools will use the original (unfiltered) impulse response of the channel when creating the input The algorithmic model is expected to modify the waveform in place.
 Use_Init_Output is optional.
 The default value for this parameter is "True".
 If Use_Init_Output is False, GetWave_Exists must be True.
 The following reserved parameters are optional.
 If the following parameters are not present, the values are assumed as "0".

-Max_Init_Aggressors:

-Max_Init_Aggressors is of usage Info and type Integer.
+Max_Init_Aggressors: Max_Init_Aggressors is of usage Info and type Integer.
 It tells the EDA platform how many aggressor Impulse Responses the AMI_Init function is capable of processing.

-Ignore Bits:

-Ignore_Bits is of usage Info and type Integer.
+Ignore_Bits: Ignore_Bits is of usage Info and type Integer.
 It tells the EDA platform how long the time variant model takes to complete initialization.
 This parameter is meant for AMI_GetWave functions that model how equalization adapts to the input stream.
 The value in this field tells the EDA platform how many bits of the AMI_Getwave output should be ignored.

-The following reserved parameter provides textual description to the user defined parameters.
+The following reserved parameter provides textual description